-The Social Network function works to engage Replyers in formal and informal activities, providing digital channels and events, as well as acting as a structure for communication courses and soft skills development.
+Reply works to engage employees in formal and informal activities, offering digital channels and events and also serving as a framework for communication and soft skills improvement courses.

-The Social Network function has a knowledge sharing platform (Chick Norris TV) designed to share video content and live-stream events, giving Replyers access to thousands of pieces of content produced by expert colleagues in the industry.
+A knowledge-sharing platform (Chick Norris TV), designed for sharing video content and live-streaming events, ensures that employees have access to thousands of pieces of content produced by fellow industry experts.
 The platform hosts all types of videos on the trending topics of Reply initiatives, including: the Learn.
 Share.
 Remix programme, the activities of Life at Reply and the contributions of the Communities of Practice and of the central functions of Reply (such as HR, ICT, Marketing etc.).

-Chick Norris TV also hosts all Reply livestream events, thus also developing a sense of community and belonging: the videos encourage and celebrate Reply's community, teamwork and group activities that achieve results, and Reply's culture.
+Chick Norris TV also hosts all Reply livestream events, thus also developing a sense of community and belonging: the videos encourage and celebrate the Reply community, teamwork, group activities and the Reply culture in general.